Roll20/roll20-character-sheets/Ars_Magica_5th/documentation.md

 ## Sheet Documentation

-Welcome the th Ars Magica 5th Edition character sheet.
+Welcome the Ars Magica 5th Edition character sheet.
 This page contains the documentation for the sheet.

 ### Experience
 The fields for experience work as follows: